-Marquesitas is a French style crepe, which can be purchased plain, or stuffed with the Yucatan favourite Nutella and cream cheese.
+Marquesitas is a French-style crepe that you can buy plain or stuffed with the Yucatan favorite Nutella and cream cheese.

-Elotes are corn on the cob drenched in mayonnaise, then dipped in fresh grated cheese and doused with lime and tajin a spicy red pepper.
+Elotes are corn on the cob drenched in mayonnaise, then dipped in freshly grated cheese and doused with lime and tajin, a spicy red pepper.

-Raspados are shaved ice flavoured with pretty much anything you can think of they are then eaten plain or doused with condensed milk.
+Raspados are shaved ice flavored with pretty much anything you can think of.
+They are then eaten plain or doused with condensed milk.

 14. Refrescos and Bebidas

-Jamaica pronounced Ha Mai Ka this is the result of steeping the deep purple flowers of a type of hibiscus in sugar syrup, which becomes a deep sweet and tart tea or “juice”.
+Jamaica pronounced Ha Mai Ka; this results from steeping the deep purple flowers of a type of hibiscus in sugar syrup, which becomes a deeply sweet and tart tea or “juice.”

 Licuados are refreshing smoothies of fresh fruit (or juice), evaporated milk, and ice.

-Fulfilling a lifelong dream to retire early and travel the world Faith is now happily travelling to find the perfect place to retire.
+Fulfilling a lifelong dream to retire early and travel the world, Faith is now happily traveling to find the perfect place to retire.
 After spending a year in a tiny fishing village in the Yucatan, mangling Spanish and writing by the pool, itchy feet struck again.
-After experiencing housesitting Faith decided this was a great budget way to travel.
-Faith considers herself an ‘ass-end’ baby boomer who is attempting to travel cheap (that’s the Scottish blood in her).
+After experiencing housesitting, Faith decided this was a great budget way to travel.
+Faith considers herself an ‘ass-end baby boomer attempting to travel cheap (that’s the Scottish blood in her).
 Read her blog and follow her on Facebook and Twitter.